In the Beginning

 Where We Are Now

 In 1992 the Variety Child Development Center changed its name to the Central Okanagan Child Development Association and on August 7 2015 to Starbright Children’s Development Centre Association.
-Starbright is located at 1546 Bernard Avenue in Kelowna, B.C., and provides multi-disciplinary services to a variety of families with children aged 0 – 6 throughout the Central Okanagan.
-Some areas of the services provided are: Speech and Language Pathology, Occupational Therapy, Physical Therapy, Infant Development, Early Intensive Behaviour Program for Children with Autism, Supported Child Development, Family Counseling and the Hippotherapy and Therapeutic Horseback Riding Program.
-In the year 2005-2006 alone, we provided services to five hundred and ninety families.
-Today, referrals average close to 1,000 per year.
+Starbright is located at 1546 Bernard Avenue in Kelowna, B.C., and provides multi-disciplinary services to a variety of families with children aged 0 till school age eligibility throughout the Central Okanagan.
+Some areas of the services provided are: Speech and Language Pathology, Occupational Therapy, Physical Therapy, Infant Development, Supported Child Development, Clinical Counseling and the Hippotherapy and Therapeutic Horseback Riding Program.
+While in the year 2005-2006 alone, we provided services to 590 families, today, referrals average close to 1,000 per year.

 Our Community – The Foundation of Who We Are